Compare Car Insurance Ireland

 When you purchase a policy the claims phone number will be displayed on your documents.
 Alternatively you can contact the insurance provider directly and ask to be put through to their claims department.
 Customer support will guide you through the claims process.

-What if I am refused motor insurance?
+What if I am refused car insurance?

 If you are refused car insurance by 3 or more insurers you can contact the Declined Cases Committee of the Irish Insurance Federation.
 They will provide you with details in relation to your options.